nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 ## using mlsd command
 * The best way to get the latest file of an ftp server folder using ftplib python module is the `mlsd` command
 * But all ftp servers do not support msld command.
-For example filezilla FTP server supports this command and IIS based FTP server does
+For example filezilla FTP server supports this command and IIS based FTP server does not support this command
 ```py
 from ftplib import FTP
 ftp = FTP(host="127.0.0.1", user="abcd", passwd="testPass")